carpentries/actions/setup-sandpaper/README.md

 Inputs available

 - `cache-version` - default `1`.
 If you need to invalidate the existing cache pass any other number and a new cache will be used.
+You can use a secret called `CACHE_VERSION` set to a date for to reset the cache without needing to commit it.
 - `extra-packages` - One or more extra package references to install.
 Separate each reference by newlines or commas for more than one package.

 Basic: